What Is Supplemental Pay and How to Calculate Its Tax Rate

 Supplemental wages differ from regular wages in several aspects — payment dynamics, the tax rate applied, and tax reporting.

-While regular wages are tied to a particular payroll period and mostly paid on a monthly basis, supplemental wages can be paid regardless of a payroll period.
+While regular wages are tied to a particular payroll period and are mostly paid on a monthly basis, supplemental wages can be paid regardless of a payroll period.
 For example, an employer may choose to pay out quarterly or one-time bonuses or support an employee who moves for work by covering nondeductible moving expenses.

 Then, while regular wages are mandatory, supplemental wages are not; it’s up to the employer to determine what type of supplemental pay they will include within their compensation plan.